jorgebucaran/fisher/README.md

 Use the `$fisher_path` environment variable to change the prefix location where functions, completions, and configuration snippets will be copied to when a package is installed.
 The default location is where fisher itself is installed.
 If you followed the installation instructions above it should be in ~/.config/fish.

-Make sure to append your functions and completions directories to the `$fish_function_path` and `$fish_complete_path` environment variables so that they can be autoloaded by fish in future sessions and to source [configuration snippets](#configuration-snippets) on startup.
-Here is a boilerplate configuration you can use in your ~/.config/fish/config.fish.
+Make sure to append your functions and completions directories to the `$fish_function_path` and `$fish_complete_path` environment variables so that they can be autoloaded by fish in future sessions and to run [configuration snippets](#configuration-snippets) on shell startup.
+Here is a boilerplate configuration you can use in your own fish configuration.

 ```fish
 set -g fisher_path /path/to/another/location